Who was Sassy Jane? Here’s how and where I found the name for my genealogy website –researching, of course!

 As it turned out, Sassy Jane was a guy named Milt.
 Milton G. Cooper, to be precise, president of the firm of Milton G. Cooper Dry Goods.
 This company made Sassy Jane and Perky Peggy dresses, aprons, and children’s clothes, throughout the 1920s.

-California Federation of Women’s Clubs, “The Clubwoman,” vol. by
+California Federation of Women’s Clubs, “The Clubwoman,” vol.

 Thanks to the Internet, I’ve heard from Milt’s granddaughter-in-law and learned Sassy Jane was a real person.